lucylow/cloak-protocol/README.md

 - 🔄 **In Progress**: Security audit scheduled for Q1 2025
 - 📋 **Bug Bounty**: Coming soon - report vulnerabilities responsibly
+- ✅ **Code Review**: All PRs require code review before merge
+- ✅ **Automated Testing**: CI/CD runs comprehensive test suite

+### Security Best Practices

+When using Cloak Protocol:

+1. **🔐 Protect Your SDKey**: Your SDKey is like your private key - never share it
+2. **✅ Verify URLs**: Always verify you're connecting to the official API endpoint
+3. **🔒 Use HTTPS**: Never send requests over unencrypted connections
+4. **🔄 Keep Updated**: Always use the latest version for security patches
+5. **📋 Audit Smart Contracts**: Review verifier contract before trusting it

 ---